 Fire protection solutions from WAGNER can be used in the production of lithium-ion batteries, especially in the production step of formatting / formation (initial charging and discharging processes of the battery cell) and in aging (final step of cell production with the aim of identifying cell-internal short circuits).

 When storing batteries, whether in mixed warehouses/small parts warehouses for products with batteries/spare parts, high-bay warehouses with e-bikes or pure battery warehouses (e.g. distribution or production areas), individual fire protection measures are urgently required.

 New batteries and battery management systems must undergo extensive testing and validation.
 This includes investigations of charging and discharging cycles at different temperatures.
 In order to be able to react early and comprehensively to developing fires during the tests, individual fire protection measures, e.g. with early fire detection, are very important.

 Large energy storage systems in the power range of several megawatts, which temporarily store the energy generated by regenerative power plants (e.g. solar or wind) or are used in data centers as an uninterruptible power supply, are equipped with lithium-ion batteries, among other things, and must therefore be protected in terms of fire protection.

-Storage systems such as robots in automated storage and retrieval systems or loading stations for industrial trucks must be considered separately in the risk assessment for fire protection and appropriate fire protection solutions must be developed.
+Storage systems such as robots in automated compact storage systems or loading stations for industrial trucks must be considered separately in the risk assessment for fire protection and appropriate fire protection solutions must be developed.